dkharlan/nlp-demo/docs/process.md

     * Could combine with dependency analysis to pull out phrases instead of tokens
     * Included NER model is very generic
     * Better results if trained with domain-specific corpus

+### Others
+* EntityMentionsAnnotator
+    * Can pull out multi-token named entities
+* Corefeference Resolution
+    * Can recognize phrases that refer to the same clause / entity
+* Natural Logic
+    * Deep learning models to infer hypotheses from a given premise
+    * Might help to "ask questions" concerning input text

 ### N-Grams
 * Approaches besides CoreNLP?
 * Found Stanford's NLP course on Coursera